cerner/fhir.cerner.com/README.md

 The `description` and `note` fields also support linking via the use of \`\` and `[]` tags.
 Words enclosed in \`\` tags will be linked according to the `types.yaml` file, if possible, or just formatted as `<code>` tags if not.
 Words enclosed in `[]` will be assumed to be references to other fields in the same table.

-In generally it is best to not use \`\` tags in the `type` field, although it is possible.
+In general, it is best to not use \`\` tags in the `type` field, although it is possible.
 There can be conflicts which may result in duplicate replacements and unintended results.